 Newton Mail isn't a traditional email client but a subscription-based email service designed to make email organization easier.
-It costs $49.99 a year, which is about $4, and works with Gmail, Exchange, Yahoo Mail, Hotmail/Outlook, iCloud, Google Apps, Office 365, and all IMAP accounts.
+It works with Gmail, Exchange, Yahoo Mail, Hotmail/Outlook, iCloud, Google Apps, Office 365, and all IMAP accounts.
 Essentially, Newton Mail enhances your email experience with features such as Read Receipts, Snooze, Send Later, Undo Send, Sender Profile, Connected Apps, and others, helping you keep your inbox nicely organized.

 Yandex.Mail is a free email service from Russian corporation Yandex.
 It starts from 10 GB of free storage space and supports email attachments larger than 25 MB thanks to its integration with Yandex.Disk, cloud service created by Yandex.
 The official Android app of Yandex.Mail is polished, capable, and free.
 If you have a fairly common name and always struggle to register a decent email address with Western email service providers, Yandex.Mail might be just what you need.

 Just don't be surprised if you encounter a mistranslated word or a sentence that doesn't make too much sense in English.
 Fortunately, this doesn't happen often, and the Yandex.Mail translation team always quickly fixes all issues reported to them.